 Severus peered into the hole.

 A little flicker of red in the corner, stuck like gum to the walls.
 Gum so thick that there was no way Potter could have consciously formed it.
-He had just used to it to hide memories of the Dark Lord, when it had been subconsciously formed to hide something else.
+He had just used to it to hide memories of the Dark Lord – but it had been subconsciously formed to hide something else.

-Quietly, Severus slipped again out of Potter's mind.
+Quietly, Severus slipped once again out of Potter's mind.

 Snape raised his wand and, before Potter could react, whispered "Stupefy".